ravenawk/patsbytes/content/articles/ansible_collections.md

 > **NOTE:** There is an additional location where ansible searches for collections.
 It will search for the collections folder in the directory in which a playbook runs.

 ### Installing collections
-To install a collection you just type `ansible collection install <collection-name>`.
+One way to install a collection is at the cli with `ansible collection install <collection-name>`.

 Before we do that, let's check if there are any collections on our system.
 We do this by using the `ansible-galaxy collection list` command.

 ```none